 Mixing of assets in marriage is akin to scrambled eggs.
 Once the eggs are scrambled, there’s no unscrambling back to their original state.
 When this occurs, the assets in question will be considered marital property and the courts will divide a fair portion to each spouse.

 In marriage, it’s better to keep separate property separate – but hindsight is 20/20.
 Without a solid paper trail, you might have to bite the bullet and divvy up commingled assets.

-Consult Divorce and Family Lawyer in Duluth, David J. Ward.
+Consult Divorce and Family Lawyer in Lawrenceville, David J. Ward.